LesFruitsDefendus/saskatoon-ng/INSTALL.md

     ```
     > NOTE: Don't use ``python3 setup.py install`` as it could mess up some dependencies.

-    See `setup.py` for more details on the project's package requirements
+    See `setup.py` for more details on the project's package requirements.

+    Alternatively, to install the exact same packages as on the production server, use the `requirements.txt` file:
+    ```
+    (venv)$ pip3 install -r requirements.txt
+    ```

 ## Configuration